kevinvanhove/angular-structure-styleguide/README.md

 ### The require property
 <img src="https://raw.githubusercontent.com/kevinvanhove/angular-structure-styleguide/master/documentation/angular-component-communications-require.png" width="360">

 A directive, and consequently a component, has a require property available on the definition object.
-Using this property and requiring another component will give you a reference to that components controller.
+Using this property and requiring another component will give you a reference to that components **controller**.

 This allows you to expose an api on a parent component and make available it's methods to any child component.